 Commander Rupert Curtis RNVR commanded the landing craft flotilla that carried the commandos of Lord Lovat’s 1st Special Service Brigade to Sword Beach on D-Day.
 After the war he built up extensive papers – now part of our archives – about 1st Special Service Brigade, the experiences of naval personnel in his flotilla on D-Day, and the characteristics of his landing craft (the LCI, or “Landing Craft, Infantry”).

 A recent (December 2013) donation is the archives of the LST and Landing Craft Association, which were mainly compiled by the Association's late archivist, Tony Chapman.
 We are still cataloguing this collection so that it can be more easily accessed, but please contact us if you would like to view it.
-The archive is said to include the memoirs of over 500 veterans (we have already catalogued over 200 of these) as well as many photographs, copies of wartime documents, and so on.
+The archive includes the memoirs of around 500 veterans as well as many photographs, copies of wartime documents, and so on.
 Click here to read some thoughts on this collection by our apprentice Joseph Rabbetts, who catalogued a large part of it.

 Another particular strength of the Museum is material relating to personal experiences on D-Day.
 One significant resource is the author’s research papers from three books on D-Day: Warren Tute’s "D-Day" (1973), Russell Miller’s "Nothing Less Than Victory.
 The Oral History of D-Day" (1993), and "We Remember D-Day" by Frank and Joan Shaw (1994).
 The Tute and Shaw collections comprise hundreds of letters written to these authors following public appeals, giving the memories of service personnel and civilians who took part in or witnessed Operation Overlord.